JThakrar/sparkconn/README.md

 I see another evolution in the works for structured streaming that does away with offsets and also facilitates "continuous streaming".

-Static distributed data with a schema is referred to as a relation, while a structured datastream with a schema is referred to as a source.
+Static distributed data (aka RDD) with a schema is referred to as a relation, while a structured datastream with a schema is referred to as a source.
 The schema can be pre-determined, user-provided or inferred from the datasource.
 The following references provide more details on RDDs and structure data streams.